-Because of their high moisture content, green peanuts are NOT good candidates for roasting and will not deliver that deep flavor and crunch you’re looking for in a good roasted peanut.
-Green peanuts are best for boiling.
+Because of their high moisture content, green peanuts are NOT good candidates for roasting and will not deliver that deep flavor and crunch you’re looking for in a good dry-roasted peanut.
+Green peanuts are best for boiling instead.

 How to Make Oven Roasted Peanuts

 Cool.
 Remove the peanuts from the oven and allow to cool for 10 minutes.
-Peanuts will continue to cook while cooling.
+Peanuts will continue to cook a little while cooling.

 Peanuts can be roasted without the shell too!
 If you want to enjoy the yumminess of toasty peanuts without worrying about the shells, purchase raw shelled peanuts and roast for about 15 minutes.
-Shelled peanuts can also be tossed in 1-2 Tbsp of canola and sprinkled with salt before cooking.
+Shelled peanuts can also be tossed in 1-2 tablespoons of canola oil and sprinkled with salt or a combo of salt, cinnamon and sugar or other spices before cooking.

 Why Roast Peanuts?